Here is an assortment of vehicles I've modeled, with their background stories.

 new bolts.
 Hey, things were simpler back then.

-Below: My model is an Atlas F100 pickup with "beefier" replacement
+Below: My model started with an Atlas 1973 F100 pickup.
+I added

-wheels - I think they came from a Roco truck.
-The camper was
+"beefier" replacement wheels, I believe from a Roco truck.
+The camper

 C10 pickup promotional set.
 I made the corner jacks from heavy